RoddickLaboratory/Nrxn1_PI-timing/README.md

 # Interval Timing is altered in male Nrxn1+/- mice: A Model of Autism Spectrum Disorder

-Kyle M Roddick, Department of Psychology, Mount Allison University Elias B. Habib, Department of Epidemiology, Dalhousie University Richard E Brown, Department of Psychology and Neuroscience, Dalhousie University Fuat Balcı, Department of Biological Sciences, University of Manitoba
+Kyle M Roddick, Department of Psychology, Mount Allison University Elias B Habib, Department of Epidemiology, Dalhousie University Richard E Brown, Department of Psychology and Neuroscience, Dalhousie University Fuat Balcı, Department of Biological Sciences, University of Manitoba